sequana/sequana_pipetools/README.rst

     **Figure 1** Old Sequana framework will all pipelines and Sequana library in the same place including pipetools (this library).

-Each time we changed anything, the entire library needed to be checked carefully (even though we had 80% test coverage).
-Each time a pipeline was added, new dependencies woule be needed, and so on.
-So, we first decided to make all pipelines independent as shown in **Fig 2**:
+Whenever changes were made to the Sequana library, a thorough check of the entire library was necessary, despite having 80% test coverage.
+Adding new pipelines also necessitated the addition of new dependencies, and the process was becoming increasingly complex.
+To mitigate this issue, we initially made all pipelines independent, as illustrated in **Fig. 2**.
+This way, pipeline changes could be made without updating Sequana and vice versa, which was a significant improvment.

 .. figure:: https://raw.githubusercontent.com/sequana/sequana_pipetools/main/doc/old.png
     :scale: 40%